-I'm so excited to share an incredible recipe today - lime blueberry cupcakes by Joanne Choi of Week of Menus.
-This is one of those recipes that's as beautiful as it is delicious.
-Joanne has this ridiculously awesome knack for taking a surprising ingredient (read down to frosting recipe...) and turning into a vibrant, flavor-packed, beautiful punch of taste and color.
+I’m so excited to share something insanely delicious today – a lime blueberry cupcake recipe by Joanne Choi of Week of Menus.
+This is one of those recipes that’s as beautiful as it is delicious.
+Joanne has this ridiculously awesome knack for taking a surprising ingredient (check the frosting recipe…) and turning into a vibrant, flavor-packed, beautiful punch of taste and color.
 If you love these, you have to check out her strawberry lemon cupcakes, too!

 - 1 cup unsalted butter, softened